Ultimate Casselton Real Estate Investing Guide for 2026

 Economy

-The median household income in Casselton is .
-Statewide, the household median amount of income is , and all over the United States, it’s .
+In Casselton, the median household income is .
+Throughout the state, the household median level of income is , and nationally, it's .

-The economic portrait of Casselton incorporates a total poverty rate of .
-The total poverty rate for the state is , and the country’s number stands at .
+The economic picture in Casselton integrates an overall poverty rate of .
+The state poverty rate is , with the country's poverty rate at .

 Economy Quick Stats